 Where can I park?

 There are 4 main car parks in Matlock Bath.
-These are all run by Derbyshire County Council, and therefore are all pay and display- so don't forget your change!
+These are all run by Derbyshire Dales District Council, and therefore are all pay and display- so don't forget your change!

 We recommend parking here as it is the closest car park to the Heights and also has a dedicated access path straight to our base station.
 It is also the biggest car park in Matlock Bath and the only one with spaces for coaches.